BrightcoveOS/android-player-samples/brightcove-player-controls/README.md

 ## Requirements

 The Brightcove Player Controls integration requires:
-* Android version 2.3.3 and above (API level 10 and up)
+* Android version 4.4 and above (API level 19 and up)

-The Brightcove Player Controls integration is developed with:
-* Gradle 2.2.1

 The Brightcove Player Controls integration has been tested using:
-* Android Studio 1.1.0
-* Android Studio 1.2 Beta
+* Android Studio 3.5

 Eclipse is not officially supported.